rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: campaign_id

+      The identifier of the campaign which this message was sent as a part of.

       :nullable: False
       :foreignkey: :db:fld:`campaigns.id`

    .. db:field:: target_email

+      The email address of the user who this message was sent to.

       :nullable: True
       :type: String

    .. db:field:: first_name

+      The first name of the user who this message was sent to.

       :nullable: True
       :type: String

    .. db:field:: last_name

+      The last name of the user who this message was sent to.

       :nullable: True
       :type: String

    .. db:field:: opened

+      The time at which the message was confirmed to have been opened.
+This field is prone to false negatives due to many email clients not automatically loading remote images.

       :nullable: True
       :type: DateTime

    .. db:field:: opener_ip

+      The IP address which opened the message.

       :nullable: True
       :type: String

    .. db:field:: opener_user_agent

+      The user agent of the request sent when the message was opened.

       :nullable: True
       :type: String

    .. db:field:: sent

+      The time at which the message was sent to the target.

       :nullable: True
       :type: DateTime

    .. db:field:: reported

+      The time at which the message was reported by the target.

       :nullable: True
       :type: DateTime

    .. db:field:: trained

+      Whether or not the taget agreed to any training provided during the course of the testing.

       :nullable: True
       :type: Boolean

    .. db:field:: delivery_status

+      A short, human-readable status regarding the state of delivery of the message such as delivered, rejected or deferred.

       :nullable: True
       :type: String

    .. db:field:: delivery_details

+      Any additional details regarding the state of the message delivery status.

       :nullable: True
       :type: String

    .. db:field:: testing

+      Whether or not the message was intended for testing and should be omitted from the overall results.

       :nullable: False
       :type: Boolean

    .. db:field:: company_department_id

+      The identifier of the company subdivision that the target is a member of.

       :nullable: True
       :foreignkey: :db:fld:`company_departments.id`

 .. db:table:: storage_data

+   Storage for internal server data that is generated at run time.

    .. db:field:: id